carpentries/maintainer-onboarding/_episodes/01-social.md

 * Who will be responsible for what?
 * How often will we each work on the lesson?
-* What are our expectations for our repo in terms of response time, turn-around time, issue taging, etc.
+* What are our expectations for our repo in terms of response time, turn-around time, issue tagging, etc.

 > ## Make a List (10 min)
 > With your break-out group, discuss the points above and